rogerbf/buffer-split-transform/README.md

 { flushRemainingChunk: true }
 ```

-If `flushRemainingChunk` is set to false, the remainder of a split chunk will be omitted when the source stream ends.
-This can be useful if you are only interested in data which ends with the specified delimiter.
+If `flushRemainingChunk` is set to `false`, the remainder of a split chunk will be omitted when the source stream ends.
+This can be useful if you are only interested in data before specified delimiter.

 In cases where extra verbosity is desired, split can be called like so: